Mansi242401/Portfolio/README.md

   2. Answering questions with Queries - Code is [here](https://github.com/Mansi242401/Portfolio/blob/main/sql_queries_with_results2b.md)

 * This is part of the 8 week SQL Challenge, by Danny Ma.
 You can find his challenge here: https://8weeksqlchallenge.com/case-study-2/

+**3. SQL Interview Case Study**
+* This case study was asked in an interview by one of the most popular subscription-based streaming service company - Here's the complete [case study]()

 ## Python Projects